Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 **Site Operator:**
-: The individual or organization responsible for operating and maintaining a website, as identified by a single domain name or IP address.
+: The individual or organization responsible for operating and maintaining a website, as identified by a set of domain names or IP addresses.

 **User Agent:**
 : A software application, typically but not necessarily a web browser, that acts